-- Acting for the successful liquidators in a trial against the company’s director with a value in excess of £1million concerning the director’s misfeasance and breach of fiduciary duty as a result of the misappropriation of company money and payment of unlawful dividends.
+- Acting for the successful liquidators in a trial against the company’s director with a value in excess of £1million concerning the director’s misfeasance and breach of fiduciary duty as a result of the fraudulent misappropriation of company money and payment of unlawful dividends.

-- Securing an order for pre-action disclosure against a liquidated company’s bank in relation to a proposed claim against the bank for breach of the Quincecare duty of care in circumstances in which it was alleged the bank was put on notice that the instructions to execute transactions exceeding £5.5 million by the company’s directors involved the misappropriation of company money and was part of a scheme to defraud the company.
+- Securing an order for pre-action disclosure against a liquidated company’s bank in relation to proposed litigation against the bank for breach of the Quincecare duty of care in circumstances in which it was alleged the bank was put on notice that the instructions to execute transactions exceeding £5.5 million by the company’s directors involved the misappropriation of company money and was part of a scheme to defraud the company.

-- Obtaining a freezing order (ex parte and following a contested hearing on the return date) against a defendant who had been unjustly enriched by the mistaken payment of significant monies by an office holder based in the Republic of Ireland and on receipt started to dissipate those funds.
+- Obtaining a freezing order (ex parte and following a contested hearing on the return date) against a defendant who had been unjustly enriched by the mistaken payment of significant monies by an office-holder based in the Republic of Ireland and on receipt started to dissipate those funds.

-- Successfully representing one of the most prominent Emirati banks in an application to contest the jurisdiction of the English courts in the context of a claim for breach of trust, breach of fiduciary duty and breach of contract.
+- Successfully representing one of the most prominent Emirati banks in an application to contest the jurisdiction of the English courts in the context of a complex claim for breach of trust, breach of fiduciary duty and breach of contract.